projects-jgi/ai-exam-platform/API_DOCS.md

 ## Development Notes
 - Backend runs on port 8000
 - Frontend should run on port 3000 for CORS compatibility
-- Database uses SQLite for development
+- Database: PostgreSQL with complete schema
 - Session-based authentication with Django sessions
+- CSRF protection enabled (include X-CSRFToken header for POST requests)